AKSHAYK0UL/Go-Email-Auth/README.md

 POST /verify: Verify the code received via email to complete the sign-up process.
 POST /create: Create a new user account by providing user details including name, email, password, and device token.
 POST /login: Log in to an existing user account by providing email and password.
 Returns a success message upon successful login.

+"Please note that this project is still in development"